Infinidat/relocatable-python3/README.txt

 The sources are downloaded from the Internet, stored locally and then built.

-It works on Linux and OSX for now.
+It works on Linux, OSX and Windows for now.

 In order to build python, execute: